 What are the differences between the two treatments, and which one is right for you?
-Read on to learn more about veneers vs. dental bonding from Digital Dental Studio.
+Read on to learn more about veneers vs. dental bonding from Digital Dental Studio in Dedham, MA.

 First, one important thing to note is that dental bonding is an “additive” process.
 It involves adding a small amount of dental resin to your tooth to cover up imperfections and reshape your tooth.
 In most cases, it does not require any drilling or enamel removal at all.
 This means that it’s reversible, too, though in practice it’s very rare for a patient to reverse their treatment.

 In contrast, veneers require permanent enamel removal.
 This enamel can never be restored, so you must commit to keeping your veneers for the rest of your life.
 This is definitely something to keep in mind before making your decision.

 Typically, dental bonding is significantly cheaper than veneers on a per-tooth basis.
 This is because the process is a lot simpler and faster, and does not involve the services of an outside dental lab, or as much time in the dentist’s chair.
 So if you only have a few teeth to treat or you are on a tight budget, bonding may be a better option for your situation.

 Veneers usually last 10-20 years with proper care, and it’s not uncommon for them to last even longer than this.
 In contrast, dental bonding usually lasts up to 5-8 years, though it can last more than 10 years if you’re good about caring for your smile.

 So while dental bonding is less expensive than veneers, treatment with veneers can still be very cost-effective in the long term, given the longer treatment lifespan.